Table Of Contents_

 The best RC boat offers hours of outdoor fun for beginners and hobbyists, performing stunts in all types of water and capturing imaginations everywhere.
 Our evaluation focused on controls, quality of anti-tilt/waterproof construction, range, top speeds, and charge time.
 We are after only the best toys and games.
 If you like toys, you need to check out our best RC toys guide.

 After 15 hours of research and testing, our #1 best RC boat pick goes to the Force1 Velocity RC Boat.
 It rips the tide with a list-leading 20+ miles per hour, 120-meter range, and a rugged body and motor construction that keeps it upright and waterproof for long hours of uninterrupted fun.

-- 1.1 #1 Force1 Velocity RC Boat – Top Pick/Fastest & Best Construction
+Award: Top Pick/Fastest & Best Construction

 WHY WE LIKE IT: This RC boat is a force of nature, sporting a single-prop motor that delivers 20+ MPHspeeds, 60-90 minute charge time, and an anti-flip, double hatch design for water resistance.
 This makes it an excellent choice for leisurely sails or competitive racing for players of all levels in different types of water, including calm pools and choppy lakes.

 The Force1 Velocity RC Boat’s controller is the most sophisticated (it operates on a 2.4GHz band), sporting a large, easy-to-read LCD screen with trim adjustment, throttle, signal, and power displays more suited for the intermediate to advanced level rider that is looking for total domination.
-It is not really a best remote control boat for kids though.
+It is not really the best remote control boat for kids though.

 A separate capsize recovery button also rights overturned boats, offering convenience over other models needing 2-3 second throttle switch presses.
 And it’s fairly affordable, falling in the middle of the pack cost wise.
 Note: this boat is not designed to be used in salt water.
 Check out the Altair AA 102 Aqua RC Boat as well, which can reach a high speed of up to 20 MPH, has a 2.4GHz radio control system, and can sail across the water for up to 20 minutes.
 It also has a low battery alarm so you don’t risk getting your boat stranded in the middle of the water.

 WHY WE LIKE IT: This 12-inch long speed runner is a solid workhorse, hitting top speeds of 15 MPH, remote distance of 150 meters, and a 180-degree capsize recovery function with an anti-tilt hull.
 Along with a no-interference 4-channel 2.4 GHz transmitter, the SHARKOOL is a solid choice as a starter boat or hardcore fans looking to test their racing chops.